Artist's Statement

 In the studio there is a moment when the painting begins to "breathe," when I feel my blood pressure drop and there's a sudden sense of quiet.

-That feeling of rightness is always a bit of a shock.
+That feeling is always a bit of a shock.
 Often it feels like I'm watching it happen, as if the work is painting itself.

 I've heard artists of all types acknowledge the unexpected resolution as part of their creative process.
 As Robert Frost put it, No surprise in the writer, no surprise in the reader.